heidihuang-wav/quartz/content/Journal/2023/What kind of research assistant do I want to be?.md

 3. Take thorough notes.
 Be like Patrick.
 	![[Images/SpongeBob.gif]]
 4. Ask questions if I don't understand something.
 5. Understand *why* things are being done.
-Context 📈.
-6. Read cool papers.
+6. Read papers.
 Ask for recommendations.
 7. I will make mistakes.
 Own up to them and learn from them.
 Try not to make the same mistake twice.
 8. Have fun.